PiercePlantScience/find_transcript_ids/README.md

 - added testing data for quick script validation.
 - defaults to running test data when file parameter(s) is(are) provided.
 - script includes detailed logging
-- script is callable by user or script.
+- script is callable on cmdline or script.
-- (*future enhancements): various filtering possiblities, update more compliant logging out formats.
+- (*future enhancements): various filtering possible.., update more compliant logging out formats.

 ## Contributing

-- setup your sshkey & add it to this repo
+- get hold of your ssh public key, create 1 - the public/private pair if required, then add the public key to this repo
 - then use git protocol to "clone" (i.e. git clone <git@github.com>:PiercePlantScience/findTranscriptionIDs.git)
 - update & test your changes
-- submit pull request
+- submit a pull request

 ## Modifications
+(notes from post code refactor session on 1/22/24) -

+- completely refactored code due to performance improvements seen after - 1) replacing the first LOOP with 'awk' cmd for quant.sf MIN TPM & LEN filtering, and 2) replacing the second LOOP with 'join' cmd - the job can now finish in under 2 secs on my development laptop with the current datasets.
+(Perhaps the CI done via Github's workflow may now work)
+- since the code is now completely different from the previous version, I'm looking to bump the new code to Ver.
+0.99 to prepare for an eventual version 1.0 release.
+Various other adds, such as command line switches, and other user tweak-ables, as well as better user feedback and logging, and this README will need to be updated & should the Github Workflow Action happen to work - likely will need to add a CI.md ;)..

 (notes from my code review/refactor session on 1/21/24) -

-- to improve performance of 2 loops in the script, we can for the "1st-loop" (this loop does the TPM>10 & Length>1000 filtering) which currently does not utilize awk & probably can get a performance boost here by converting the current use of cut/tr and bash's if to produce the filtered QUANTSF file.
+- to improve the performance of 2 loops in the script, we can for the "1st-loop" (this loop does the TPM>10 & Length>1000 filtering) which currently does not utilize awk & probably can get a performance boost here by converting the current use of cut/tr and bash's if to produce the filtered QUANTSF file.
 The 2nd-loop can probably benefit by being refactored into 2 loops (one loop would do something similar to TRINOTATE file not different from the filtering "1st-loop" for the QUANTSF file - since now we have way to rid some anything that's not plant related from TRINOTATE; the other loop would do pretty much same thing as the original "2nd-loop", but I'm looking to convert the current Hash loop variable to a Hash-of-Arrays here that can be used across all the loops mentioned.
 - while working out the TRINOTATE filtering, I discovered what I believe can achieve the same by just greping for "Eukaryota" in the TRINOTATE file - this might work better than filtering out via - mouse, human, bacteria, fungi, (viruses).. from the TRINOATE file - 1 grep command instead of many.